Brotizolam: Pharmacology

 Brotizolam has been shown in animal studies to be a very high potency thienodiazepine.
 The elimination half-life of brotizolam is 3–6 hours.
-It is absorbed rapidly after administration; after administration, it is metabolized into active metabolites, one of which is far less potent than brotizolam and the other is only present in very small amounts in the blood and thus the metabolites of brotizolam do not have significant pharmacological effect in humans.
+It is absorbed rapidly after administration into active metabolites.
+One of which is far less potent than brotizolam and the other is only present in very small amounts in the blood.
+Thus the metabolites of brotizolam do not have significant pharmacological effect in humans.
 Brotizolam induces impairment of motor function and has hypnotic properties.

 Brotizolam increases the slow wave light sleep (SWLS) in a dose-dependent manner whilst suppressing deep sleep stages.
 Less time is spent in stages 3 and 4, which are the deep sleep stages, when GABAergics such as brotizolam are used.
 Benzodiazepines and thienodiazepines are therefore not ideal hypnotics in the treatment of insomnia.
-The suppression of deep sleep stages by either may be especially problematic to the elderly as they naturally spend less time in the deep sleep stage.
+The suppression of deep sleep stages may be especially problematic in the elderly, as they naturally spend less time in the deep sleep stage.

 Society and culture

 Abuse

-Brotizolam is a drug with a potential for abuse.
-Drug misuse is defined as taking the drug to achieve a 'high', or continuing to take the drug in the long term against medical advice.

-Abuse of brotizolam, although not widespread, was a problem in Hong Kong back in the late 1980s and 1990s.
+Abuse of brotizolam, although not widespread, was a problem in Hong Kong in the late 1980s and early 1990s.
 To control benzodiazepine abuse in Hong Kong, the Government's Pharmacy and Poisons Board reclassified benzodiazepines as Dangerous Drugs in October 1990.
-Apart from formal prescriptions, detailed records were then required for the supply and dispensing of these drugs.
-These regulations were applied initially only to brotizolam, triazolam and flunitrazepam as they were the major benzodiazepines of abuse.
-The impact of these regulatory changes on benzodiazepine use has been studied by analyzing the sales patterns of seven benzodiazepines between 1990 and 1993.
-In 1991, the sales of flunitrazepam and triazolam fell, but the sales of five unrestricted benzodiazepines increased.
-Particular problems arose with the trafficking and abuse of nimetazepam and the abuse of temazepam within that same year in 1991.
-The regulations that were originally only applied to brotizolam, triazolam and flunitrazepam were now being extended to include all benzodiazepines by January 1992.
-A regulation requiring the use of proper prescriptions and detailed records for the supply and dispensing of benzodiazepines, appears to have curbed, at least partially, their abuse in Hong Kong.
+Alongside formal prescriptions, detailed records were required for the supply and dispensing of these drugs.
+These regulations were applied initially only to brotizolam, triazolam and flunitrazepam, as they were the major benzodiazepines being abused.
+Following these regulations, the sales of flunitrazepam and triazolam fell in 1991, but the sales of five unrestricted benzodiazepines increased.
+Particular problems then arose with the trafficking and abuse of nimetazepam and the abuse of temazepam.
+The regulations were then extended to include all benzodiazepines by January 1992.
+This appears to have curbed, at least partially, their abuse in Hong Kong.
 There are still some problems with temazepam, nimetazepam, triazolam, and brotizolam, but they are not major.